Revolutionary Treatment for Crohn’s Disease Using Stem Cells from Heart Tissue

 Crohn’s disease causes arthritis, skin diseases (erythema nodosum, pyoderma gangrene), eye diseases (iritis, uveitis), kidney disease (kidney stones), and cholangitis.
 In particular, 30 to 50% of patients with Crohn’s disease in Korea suffer from anal diseases (hemorrhoids, fistulas).

 The exact cause of Crohn’s disease is not known, but smoking is a strong risk factor.
-Patients who smoke are more likely to relapse and have worse symptoms after surgery.
+Patients who smoke are more likely to relapse and have worse symptoms following surgery.
 The results of this study (Multipotent Human Neonatal Cardiac-Derived Mesenchymal Stem Cells Modulate Ileitis In Vivo) were published in the journal Advanced Therapeutics.

 1690981109